buzaturadu/stuff/pfsense_install/pfsense_install.md

-# Install and config pfSense for one-node infrastructure
+# Install and config pfSense for one-node infrastructure and access it from anywhere with DDNS on Cloudflare

 ## One-node infrastructure